Roy Dickson 1930s Alaska Bush Pilot

 pilot in WW II.
 Died in an auto accident in California in the 1950's.

-Ford when the weather turned bad on an early trip to Seattle.
+land the Tri-motor Ford when the weather turned bad on an early trip to Seattle.
 Chet taught Archie Ferguson to fly.

-NATHAN C. "NAT" BROWNE - Born March 31, 1895.
+NATHAN C. "NAT" BROWNE - Born March 31, 1895 in Texas.
 Flew in South America.
-In about
+In

-the earliest all-metal planes, which he demolished in a wreck near Valdez.
+one of the earliest all-metal planes, which he demolished in a wreck near Valdez.
 Formed Nat

 Browne Flying Service out of Valdez, then Fairbanks & Anchorage, then out of Bethel for